mikaebora/TriSakay/trisakay_consolever/README.md

 ### Run:

-1. Open CMD.
+- Open CMD.

-2. Use the cd command to navigate to the directory where your Python project is located.
+- Use the cd command to navigate to the directory where your Python project is located.

 `cd path\to\your\project`

-3.Run your Python script using the python command followed by the script's name.
+- Run your Python script using the python command followed by the script's name.

 `python trisakayconsole.py`